Stochastic Observability and Filter Stability under Several Criteria: Proofs

 we must appeal to the full uniform bound of the Blackwell and Dubins theorem, which was not required in the proof of Theorem \ref{cont_bounded}.
 The full statement of the Blackwell and Dubins theorem tells us that

 where the supremum is taken over measurable functions $g$.
 Thus, for any fixed measurable and bounded function $g$, we have that

-this was the form of the statement utilized in the proof of Theorem \ref{cont_bounded}.
-However, if we have a sequence of measurable functions $g_{n}$ with a uniform bound, $g_{n}\leq M~\forall~n \in \mathbb{N}$, then the supremum in (\ref{bd_thm}) allows us to make a uniform claim about the sequence,
+converges to $0$ as $n \to \infty$; this was the form of the statement utilized in the proof of Theorem \ref{cont_bounded}.
+However, if we have a sequence of measurable functions $g_{n}$ with a uniform bound, $g_{n}\leq M~\forall~n \in \mathbb{N}$, then the supremum in (\ref{bd_thm}) allows us to make a uniform claim about the convergence to zero of the sequence,

 and this completes the proof. \end{proof}